SwamiKannan/SwamiKannan/README.md

 <div align="center">Over the past 13 years, I have worked across the developing world, travelling to interesting countries, meeting fantastic people and sharing their stories.
 Over this time, I began to really appreciate the power of technology and specifically, AI & ML in the professional world.
 This is my first step into a fantastic journey </div>  <br>

-🌱 I’m currently exploring the HuggingFace library (transformers) and building agents for Atari games (Stable Baselines)
+🌱 I’m currently exploring Latent Diffusion Models (e.g. Stable Diffusion) and speech-to-text (e.g. Whisper)

 ❓ Ask me about anything related to process optimization, operations and analytics